Evaluate via UI

 Choosing a scorer

 A scoring function allows you to compare the expected output of a task to the actual output and produce a score between 0 and 1.
-Select Scorers to choose from several types of scoring functions.
+Inside your playground, select Scorers to choose from several types of scoring functions.
 There are two main types of scoring functions: heuristics are great for well-defined criteria, while LLM-as-a-judge is better for handling more complex, subjective evaluations.
 You can also create a custom scorer.
 For this example, since there is a clear correct answer, we can choose ExactMatch.

 Running your first evaluation